 As the provinces and territories look at reopening.
 This raises mixed emotions, some of us are anxious about a second wave of the virus and question if this is too soon.
 Whereas others see it as a positive step in the right direction, as there is light at the end of the tunnel.

-One of the biggest challenges will be the return to the office and the challenges employers, along with property managers will meet.
+One of the biggest challenges will be the return to the office and the challenges employers, along with property managers to make the necessary workplace design changes.
 With a potential vaccine at least a year away, physical distancing is set to remain in place until then.
 The big question is how will companies keep their employees safe?
 Even entering the workplace creates its own challenges.
 An elevator will only be able to hold between 2-4 people with physical distancing measures in place.
 How will property managers insure these aren't being overused, especially when there are numerous companies in one building?
 Calgary and other parts of Canada have additional challenges, as our city centres are all interconnected due to the extreme weather.
 How will access be controlled to office buildings connected to the plus fifteen, shopping and convention centres?

-Since the outbreak of the Pandemic I have read various reports and listened to several different webinars about what we can and cannot expect, when we do eventually return to the office.
+Since the outbreak of the pandemic, I have read various reports and listened to several different webinars about what we can and cannot expect when we do eventually return to the office.
 One thing is certain it will not be the same as before.
-Employees should brace themselves for new safety protocols such as mask wearing and having their temperature checked regularly.
+Employees should brace themselves for new safety protocols such as wearing masks and checking their temperature regularly.

 It will always be important to maintain the 6ft/ 2m separation between employees until the pandemic is over.
 Open areas, workstations, meeting spaces, cafes and breakout spaces will need to be taken into consideration.
 A conference room which used to hold twelve people can now only hold four.
 This can be as simple as just removing chairs or taping area's off.
 Depending on workstation configurations desks can be pulled apart to create a greater distance.